 Improbable Weapon User: Mariya uses bullets without using a gun.
-Lolo also gets a mention for using tasers, but both are justified for presumably being their divders.
+Lolo also gets a mention for using tasers, but both are justified for presumably being their Dividers.

-Smarter Than You Look: For someone whose nickname is "dumbass" among his friends, Kurt has a habit of displaying his leadership skills among the Grendel and is much more competent than Tohma.
+Smarter Than You Look: For someone whose nickname is "dumbass" among his friends, Kurt has a habit of displaying his leadership skills among the Grendel and is much more competent than Thoma.